Four people dead, including gunman, in Chicago, Evanston shooting spree

-Four people are dead and multiple people were injured in a shooting spree Saturday that began on Chicago’s South Side and ended in a shootout in Evanston.
+Four people are dead and multiple people were injured in a shooting spree Saturday that began on Chicago’s South Side and ended in a shootout in Evanston, Ill.

 At approximately 2:00 p.m., the perpetrator entered an apartment building in the 4900 block of South East End, where he opened fire on a woman who was a security guard at the building, also striking a 77-year-old woman who was retrieving her mail.